shaloo/docs.arcana/includes/text-snippets/cognito_config_steps.md

   <figcaption>AWS Management Console</figcaption>
 </figure>

-If a user pool is already set up, simply select it from the list and double-click on it to see the details.
+If a user pool is already set up, select it from the list and double-click on it to see the details.
 Refer to the **App Integration** tab settings and click **Create App Client** on the bottom right of the page.

 <figure markdown="span">
   ![Create Cognito App Client]({{config.extra.arcana.img_dir}}/an_dApp_cognito_create_app_client.{{config.extra.arcana.img_png}}){ .an-screenshots }